austinrivas/crowd-up/README.md

 TODO: evaluate nginx config for hardening

+TODO: update nginx exclusion rules to return 403 for all file access in root that isn't required (LICENSE.txt, README.md, etc.)

 ## Volumes

 The `.ssh`, `grav`, and `nginx` directories are all mounted external volumes of the `nginx-php-grav` docker image.